John Elwes (politician)

-John Elwes [né Meggot or Meggott] MP (7 April 1714 – 26 November 1789) was a member of parliament (MP) in Great Britain for Berkshire (1772–1784) and an eccentric miser, suggested to be an inspiration for the character of Ebenezer Scrooge in Charles Dickens' A Christmas Carol.
-Dickens made reference to Elwes some years later in his last completed novel, Our Mutual Friend.
-Elwes was also believed to inspire William Harrison Ainsworth to create the character of John Scarfe in his novel The Miser's Daughter.
+John Elwes MP (born John Meggot or Meggott; 7 April 1714 – 26 November 1789) was a member of parliament (MP) in Great Britain for Berkshire (1772–1784) and an eccentric miser, suggested to be an inspiration for the character of Ebenezer Scrooge in Charles Dickens' 1843 novella A Christmas Carol.
+Dickens made reference to Elwes in Bleak House (1853) – along with another notable 18th century miser, Daniel Dancer – and in his 1865 novel, Our Mutual Friend.
+Elwes was also believed to inspire William Harrison Ainsworth to create the character of John Scarfe in his 1842 novel The Miser's Daughter.

 Family background and early life

-Elwes (birth name "Meggot") was born on 7 April 1714 into a respectable English family.
-His father, Robert Meggot, was a respected Southwark brewer and his grandfather was Sir George Meggot, MP for that same borough.
-His mother, Amy (née Elwes), was the granddaughter of Sir Gervase Elwes, 1st Baronet and MP for Suffolk (see Elwes baronets).
-His maternal grandmother, Lady Isabella Hervey (of the Hervey family), happened to be a celebrated miser.
+Elwes (birth name "Meggot") was born on 7 April 1714 to Robert Meggot, a Southwark brewer (grandson of Sir George Meggot, MP for that same borough), and Amy, daughter of Gervase Elwes, MP for Sudbury, Suffolk, and granddaughter of Sir Gervase Elwes, 1st Baronet, MP for Suffolk (see Elwes baronets).
+His maternal grandmother, Lady Isabella Hervey, was also well-known as a miser.

-He received a good education in the classics at Westminster School.
-After leaving, he travelled to Geneva where he embraced his skill for horsemanship and love of the hunt.
+He received an education in the classics at Westminster School.
+After leaving, he travelled to Geneva where he embraced his skill for horsemanship and hunting.
 He was known as one of the best riders in Europe.
 It was at this time that he was introduced to Voltaire, to whom he was reported to bear a remarkable resemblance.
 However, Elwes was far more impressed with the quality of the horses at his riding school than by the genius of the French philosopher.

 First inheritance

 Elwes inherited his first fortune from his father who died in 1718 when Elwes was just four years old.
-Although his mother was left £100,000 in the will (approx. £8,000,000 as of 2010), she reputedly starved herself to death because she was too cheap to spend it.
+Although his mother was left £100,000 in the will (approx. £18,000,000 as of 2021), she reputedly starved herself to death because she was too cheap to spend it.
 With her death, he inherited the family estate including Marcham Park at Marcham in Berkshire (now Oxfordshire), purchased by his father in 1717.

 Second inheritance

 The greatest influence on Elwes' life was his miserly uncle, Sir Hervey Elwes, 2nd Baronet, of Stoke College and MP for Sudbury, whom Elwes obsequiously imitated to gain favour.
 Sir Hervey prided himself on only spending little more than £110 on himself per annum.
 The two of them would spend the evening railing against other people's extravagances while they shared a single glass of wine.
 In 1751, in order to inherit his uncle's estate, he changed his name from Meggot to Elwes.
 Sir Hervey died on 18 September 1763, bequeathing his entire fortune to his nephew.
-The net worth of the estate was more than £250,000 (approx. £18,000,000 as of 2010), a figure that continued to grow despite Elwes' inept handling of his finances.
+The net worth of the estate was more than £250,000 (approx. £40,500,000 as of 2021), a figure that continued to grow despite Elwes' inept handling of his finances.